 Q: What are you throwing axes at?A: Wooden Targets inside a chain link cage, otherwise known as a "lane"

 Q: Beer and Axes?A: Once someone has been served alcohol, they may not sign a waiver (for themselves or their children).
-Once this process is complete an adult of legal age may consume a limit of two beers if throwing axes.
+Once this process is complete an adult of legal age may consume a limit of three beers if throwing axes.
 We are not a bar.
 Beer is an accessory here and we reserve the right to refuse service to anyone at any time.
 Please remember this is a family friendly establishment.

 Q: Is this safe?A: There are inherent risks with any activity and you should check with your doctor if you are not sure about your level of fitness to participate in activities at the park.
 Here are some things we do to make your activity a fun and enjoyable experience: